awslabs/benchmark-ai/README.md

 ##### Get the service endpoint for Anubis

-Once the Anubis pipeline has completed atleast the `deploy` step successfully you need to query the EKS cluster for the Anubis endpoint.
+Once the Anubis pipeline has completed, at least the `deploy` step, successfully you need to query the EKS cluster for the Anubis service endpoint.

 ```bash
 # Assuming PWD is `benchmark-ai`